Trisfald/veridia-rpg/Traits.md

 4 | 120
 5+ | 240

+### Attuned defense
+##### *Requisites: way of the psychic 3, telekinesis*
+##### Cost: 4 experience points
+You are no longer impaired by an attuned suite of armor.
+Ignore any malus to agility.\
+In addition, you can wear such armor by taking an action.\
+You must use a given armor for a full week in order to gain the effects of this trait.

 ### Beyond the veil
 ##### *Requisites: way of the psychic 3*
 ##### Cost: 4 experience points